userfrosting/wdvss/README.md

 ### Validator Messages

-Additionally, each validator may contain a collection of zero or more **validation messages** assigned to a `messages` attribute.
-These messages can be used by the implementation to indicate the specific point of failure during the validation process.
-Each validation message shall consist of a `locale`, and a `message`.
+Additionally, each validator may contain a **validation message** assigned to a `message` attribute.
+This message can be used by the implementation to indicate the specific point of failure during the validation process.
+To implement multi-language support, it is suggested to use a "message id" tag instead of the message itself, and then use an appropriate mapping library to render the message in the desired language.

-- `locale` (required): A valid [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag).
-The implementation can use this to determine which message to display to a user, based on their language and location.
-A `default` locale may be specified as a fallback.
 - `message` (required): A string containing the message to display to the user.

 ## Examples